apparebit/demicode/README.md

 ...
 🍺  /usr/local/Cellar/pipx/1.2.0: 885 files, 11.2MB
 ==> Running `brew cleanup pipx`...
-Disable this behaviour by setting HOMEBREW_NO_INSTALL_CLEANUP.
+Disable this behavior by setting HOMEBREW_NO_INSTALL_CLEANUP.
 Hide these hints with HOMEBREW_NO_ENV_HINTS (see `man brew`).
 %
 ```